ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

-   * What happens if ``Run`` is set with no path?
-Does that correspond to leaving the screen as is?
+   In Designer with the root node selected:

-   * If a test case is intended to run in series, how do you indicate it should use the current screen?
+   * FM:  What happens if the ``Run`` option is set with no path?
-   * What happens if the arguments aren't right?
-Is it a runtime error?
+   * FM:  What happens if the arguments aren't right?
+Does it generate a runtime error?
-   * Are the arguments fixed, or can you include variables?
+   * FM:  Are the arguments fixed, or can you include variables?

 .. figure:: images/ad_root_options_sized.png
    :class: outline